valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 The group meetings are on Fridays from 1:00 pm to 3:00 pm in Chem 262.

-Journal Club rotation: Kriti, Aloka, Pradip, Shikshya, Sara, Kabita, Jaya, Dipesh, Oriana, Logan, Omar
+Journal Club rotation:
+- Kriti, Aloka, Pradip, Shikshya, Sara, Kabita, Jaya, Dipesh, Oriana, Logan, Omar

+Subgroup Meeting are on Wednesdays from 2:00 pm to 3:00 pm:
+- Molecular Crystals: February 5, February 19, March 19, April 9, April 23
+- Biomolecules: February 12, March 5, April 2, April 16, April 30

-### Schedule
+### Group Meeting Schedule

 - May 9, 2025
   To be decided